SSoelvsten/adiar/README.md

 ### Makefile targets

-The project is build with _CMake_, though for convenience I have simplified the _CMake_ interactions to a single _Makefile_ which works on a local machine.
-This has only been tested on _Ubuntu 18.04 LTS_ and _20.04 LTS_.
+The project is build with *CMake*, though for convenience I have simplified the *CMake* interactions to a single *Makefile* which works on a local machine.
+This script is continuously tested on *Ubuntu 22.04 LTS* and *Fedora 36+*.

-The _Makefile_ provides the following targets
+The *Makefile* provides the following targets

 | target         | effect                                                               |
 |----------------|----------------------------------------------------------------------|